Insomnia and Nightmares:

 Sleep deprivation can make your child struggle academically with limited ability to stay focused, analyze and solve problems, as well as recall, absorb and retain information.
 Your teen can have a weaker immune system and becomes more susceptible to skin conditions, infections and other ailments.
 It may also leave them feeling cranky and short-tempered.

 If insomnia and/or nightmares are keeping your teen awake at night, you can help.
 They can start getting the sleep they need and deserve.
 Counseling can be effective in treating insomnia and resolving the causes/triggers to nightmares.
-Cognitive Behavioral Therapy has been shown to be effective as well as other evidenced based practices utilized by the contracted therapists and counselors with CCS – Fayetteville, NC.
-Call today to schedule an appointment.
+Cognitive Behavioral Therapy has been shown to be effective as well as other evidenced based practices.
+Psychiatric medication management can also be exceptionally helpful in treating insomnia and other symptoms that may be contributing to your teen’s sleep issues.